 The second Hadrianic municipium in northern Noricum, Ovilava, lay in the southern part of present-day Wels, another town where only limited excavation has been possible.
 It was located on the left bank of the Traun River, at an important road junction where the routes leading from Ovilava to Virunum, Juvavum and the Danube intersected.
 The municipium grew out of the vicus established in the time of Claudius, where foreign immigrants, including Italian merchants, had settled.
 As in Aelium Cetium, the town was laid out at right angles, partly preserved by the street plan of modern Wels.

 Aelium Ovilava was elevated to the rank of a colonia under Caracalla and was renamed Colonia Aurelia Antoniana Ovilabis.
-Caracalla probably fortified the town when it was threatened by German tribes.
+Caracalla probably fortified the town when German tribes threatened it.
 At this time, the city had around 18,000 inhabitants.
 The finds from Ovilava are mainly in the Städtisches Museum in Wels.
 One of the most important finds from Roman times is the bronze statuette of Venus found in a field in Gunskirchen in 1917.
 A 1.25 m tall cast stands in the city centre of Wels.

 Coins of Hadrian’s adventus (arrival) in Noricum were later issued to celebrate the emperor’s presence in the province.
 They show him being greeted by a sacrificing personified figure of Noricum in a short tunic and cloak and her hair knotted and carrying a vexillum.